Frequently Asked Questions

 Finding your error log

 Please attach that file to your email along with any other information that may help us (like your computer’s specs, what you were doing at the time, etc).

 - API-MS-WIN-CRT-RUNTIME-L1-1-0.DLL is missing! – Your PC may have failed to install Visual C++ 2015.
 You can download it here!
 If you’re unable to install it, please ensure that you’ve installed the latest service packs for your version of Windows.

 - ‘OpenGL 2.0 is not available!’ – Please try updating your graphics drivers!
 Here’s a guide.

 - JSON Errors – If you’re using mods, that’s almost certainly why!
 Your mods may have unresolved bugs or may simply be out of date.
 You will need to contact the mod author as the author is responsible for the tech support of the issue.
 If you have tons of mods installed, you will need to remove all of them and install them one at a time and find out which mod is causing the error.

 - Mac OS X “The application has quit unexpectedly”

-- The most common reason OS X users see this message is because they are running a version of OS X below 10.7, which is the minimum Starbound requires.
-Upgrading to 10.8 or 10.9 resolves this issue for most users.
+- The most common reason OS X users see this message is because they are running a version of OS X below 10.9.
+Upgrading to 10.9 or above resolves this issue for most users.
 Information on how to upgrade to the latest version of OS X for free.